ai2ys/Rock-Paper-Scissors_Image-Classification/README.md

 #### Creating a Kubernetes cluster using `kind` and `kubectl`

-🎞️ **Video recording of the following steps**: 🔗 https://youtu.be/AefPENIT-jA
+🎞️ **Video recording of performing the following steps**: 🔗 https://youtu.be/AefPENIT-jA

 1. Create a Kubernetes cluster using `kind` and `kubectl`: